|

 - DARACH:

-Variant of Irish Dara,
+Variant form of Irish Dara,

 meaning "oak."

-- DARAYAVAHUSH
+- DARAWESH:

 Persian name composed of the elements dâraya

-"to possess" and vahu "good."
+"to possess" and vahu "good,"

-"Deer farm."
-English surname transferred to
+- DARBY: English surname transferred to

 - DARCIE:

-Variant of English unisex Darcy, meaning
+Variant spelling of English unisex Darcy, meaning

 "from Arcy."